greg-raven/grus/_posts/2013-04-20-what-gun-show-loophole.md

 The Nazis understood the effectiveness of using authority to manage average people who were reluctant to believe that the regime would ultimately harm them.
 The Warsaw Ghetto, where the Nazis segregated Polish Jews before sending most of them to die in Treblinka during WWII is a good example.
 Initially the Jews vastly outnumbered their Nazi overlords yet these people complied with the edicts imposed upon them, thinking it wise to do so – until it was too late.
 The same was true of the Russians who were murdered under Stalin, the Cambodians under Pol Pot, the Rwandan Tutsis under the Hutus, and every other example of the imposition of tyranny.

-Don’t think it could happen here?
+Don't think it could happen here?

 You are being Gaslighted.
 You are being told lies about the true intentions of those who seek to take your gun rights by attrition and they have much history to show them how to do it.
 170 million people have fallen for this tactic and were eventually killed by their own governments.